Skip to content

 • Needs winding to operate

 In this comparison, your choice boils down to whether or not you want to be responsible for winding your watch to keep it powered.
 Both an automatic and mechanical watch movement will perform the same way, need about the same amount of care and maintenance, and hold the same respect among watch enthusiasts.
-To wind or not to wind, that is the question.

 Man wears a black Nixon watch